Single Family Office vs. Multi Family Office: Which Is Right for You?

 Single family office vs. multi family office: let’s go!

-When it comes to wealth management, the terms "single family office" and "multi family office" are often thrown around, but what do they really mean?
 Let's start by breaking down the basics of these two distinct family office structures.

 A single-family office (SFO) is an entity established to manage the wealth, investments, operations, and affairs of one specific ultra-high-net-worth family.
 Think of it as a private, bespoke service designed to cater to the unique financial, legal, operational, and lifestyle needs of a single family.